 If the stain is wet, pat dry with a cloth first and avoid any rubbing as this can make the stain worse.
 Spray the stained area and gently scrub with a soft cloth.
 Use a second cloth moistened with clean water to remove the soap and pat dry.
 Repeat this process until the stain is removed.

 Although this isn’t a separate part of the house, its an important surface all throughout the home so it deserves its own section.
 Many floor cleaners and polishes can be notorious for containing strong odors and toxic chemicals, so an all-natural eco-friendly option will spare you any harm.
 Here are some eco-friendly DIY cleaning recipes for different floor surfaces:

-- Wood – mix a 1/4 cup vinegar with a half gallon of warm water.
+- Wood – mix a 1/4 cup vinegar with a half-gallon of warm water.
 To be on the safe side, test a small portion of your wood surface first to avoid ruining any finish you may have.
-For polishing wood floors, apply a thin coat of a 1:1 mixture of vegetable oil and vinegar and rub into wood floor surface.
-For damp mopping wood floors, mix equal amounts of white distilled vinegar and water.
+For polishing wood floors, apply a thin coat of a 1:1 mixture of vegetable oil and vinegar and rub it into the wood floor surface.
+For damp-mopping wood floors, mix equal amounts of white distilled vinegar and water.
 Add 15-20 drops of essential oil of your choice for added scent.
 Stir thoroughly to mix well.